microsoft/mu_devops/ReadMe.rst

 -------------

 mu_devops provides azure pipeline templates for uploading code coverage to the pipline currently executing, or directly to codecov.io for public github repositories that use azure pipelines.
-There are two supported ways to upload code coverage data:

-- **MuDevOpsWrapper.yml** - This is the most user friendly way to perform Core CI.
-If extending this template, enabling code coverage is as simple as setting the parameter `coverage_publish_target` to 'ado' or 'codecov'. `Jobs/PrGate.yml` and `Steps/PrGate.yml` use the same parameter name with the same outcome.

-- **Steps/UploadCodeCoverage.yml** - This is the template to directly upload code coverage data.
-Set `upload_target` to 'ado' or 'codecov' to upload. `report_dir` is parameter used to specify the directory to recursivly look for
-  \*coverage.xml files to upload
+No matter the yaml file you are using, whether it be `MuDevOpsWrapper.yml`, `Jobs/PrGate.yml`, `Steps/PrGate.yml` or `Steps/UploadCodeCoverage.yml` itself, the only a action that needs to be taken is to set an environment variable `coverage_upload_target` to ado or codecov.

 Conventions
 ===========